 If you are in doubt about your eligibility for the programme, you can contact the Course Leader, David Christie with your CV and he will advise you appropriately.

 Months of entry

-The course offers flexible online study by distance learning so busy professionals are able to study at their own pace.
+The course offers flexible online study enabling busy professionals to study at their own pace.
 A previous degree in law is not a prerequisite for this course.
-The course is good for prospective students who are lawyers, Surveyors, construction industry professionals, oil and gas professional, architects, contract Managers and Administrators, project managers.
+The course is good for prospective students who are lawyers, surveyors, construction industry professionals, oil and gas professional, architects, contract managers and project managers.

 Information for international students